itismeryan/Javascript-Calculator/README.md

 # Javascript-Calculator

-Machine that I created where it magically does operations on numbers
+Calculator I created that can only do simple operations

+Try it here: